Expert group analyses THC limits in road traffic

 These effects show why the use of cannabis is considered a risk factor in road traffic and have direct implications for road safety and legislation.

-The debate on THC limits in road traffic is dynamic and is influenced by scientific, social and political developments.
-An upcoming review of THC limits by a newly established group of experts could lead to future adjustments that allow for a more differentiated assessment of the influence of THC on driving ability.
+The debate about THC limits in road traffic is dynamic and is influenced by scientific, social and political developments.
+An upcoming review of THC limits by a newly established group of experts could lead to future adjustments that allow a more differentiated assessment of the influence of THC on driving ability.

 The role of the THC expert group

-Composition and mandate of the expert group
+Composition and remit of the expert group

 Objectives and expected results of the study